hrand1005/grafapyAPI/examples/README.md

 Grafana:
 ![alt text](https://raw.githubusercontent.com/hrand1005/grafapyAPI/master/pictures/mathStat.png "Example4")

 Notice the icons in the top right corners of the panels.
 If you hover over them, you can use the absolute link.
-In our case, thyme links to the following:
+In our case, thyme links to the following custom dashboard:

 ![alt text](https://raw.githubusercontent.com/hrand1005/grafapyAPI/master/pictures/thyme.png "thyme")